MorganJBradford/computer_science/discrete_math/logical_operators.md

 1. p is necessary and sufficient for q and vice versa
 2. if p then q, and conversely
 3. p iff q

+Example: let p be a proposition "You get promoted" and let q be a proposition "You have connections"

+then $p \iff q$ = "You get promoted if and only if you have connections."